What is hom3r?

 A Hierarchical prOduct Model 3D vieweR.

-This section presents the interaction strategies implemented in hom3r to address the following challenges: (1) hierarchical selection, (2) navigation around the product, (3) occlusion management, (4) 3D labelling.
-These interaction techniques will allow the user to discover and access every part of the complex product to have a global view of the product, understand the spatial relationship between the different parts and obtain relevant information to analyse in detail a specific part.
+This section presents the interaction strategies implemented in HOM3R to address the following challenges: (1) navigation around the product, (2) hierarchical selection, (3) occlusion management, (4) 3D labelling.
+These interaction techniques will allow the user to discover and access every part of the complex product to have a global view of the product, understand the spatial relationship between the different parts, and obtain relevant information to analyze in detail a specific part.

 Selection over the product is based on mouse ray-casting.
 This 3D interaction feature allows the user to highlight a specific product part or a set of parts (by a mouse click).
 Selection is a first step for further manipulation tasks, such as focusing on a specific part, visualization of the selected part without occlusions or extraction of certain information regarding the chosen part, as the following sections will describe.
 The selection algorithm allows for the selection of a product part at any hierarchy level, which results in the automatic selection of all nodes that are children of the current selection.